superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 }
 ```

 Let's examine a sample of our generated dataset.
 Note that your results may differ due to the non-deterministic nature of LLM generation.
-Original dataset is available [here](https://github.com/superlinked/article-multi-attribute-search).

 First five monsters: